dask/dask-ml/docs/source/preprocessing.rst

 where you start with heterogenous data (a mix of numeric and non-numeric), but the estimator requires all numeric data.

+In this toy example, we make a dataset with two columns. ``'A'`` is numeric and ``'B'`` contains text data.
+We make a small pipeline to

+1. Categorize the text data
+2. Dummy encode the categorical data
+3. Fit a linear regression

 .. code-block:: python

    >>> from dask_ml.preprocessing import Categorizer, DummyEncoder